limorigu/causal-inference-handbook/Common_terms/Causal_Effects/CATE.md

 Motivation
 ====

-ATE is not always enough to describe a causal effect of interest.
-For example, if we want to assess the efficacy of a drug in eliviating a certain medical condition, we might not just be interested in an *average* treatment effect, but rather in a treatment effect on a *specific group of interest*, for example, on women, rather than on the population as a whole.
-CATE can thus help us estimate such effects.
-We still look at an average treatment effect in the sense that we look at the expectation, but we now also condition on some additional covariate of interest, such as gender.
+The [ATE](Common_terms/Causal_Effects/ATE.md) is sometimes not enough to calculate a causal effect to answer a question of interest.
+For example, if we ask the question: "Does this new cancer drug work better for women, than for men?", the average treatment effect will not be helpful.
+Instead, we need a treatment effect on a specific group of interest, for example, the causal effect on women vs. the causal effect on men.
+The Conditional Average Treatment Effect (CATE) can help us estimate causal effects to answer group specific questions.
+We are still looking at an average treatment effect in the sense of looking at an expectation across a variable, but we now also condition on an additional covariate of interest, such as gender.

 Definition
 ====